“There are two different types of people in the world, those who want to know, and those who want to believe.” Friedrich Nietzsche

 / the less amplitude of movement, the less coordination in strength and conditioning exercises is better, zeitgeist, is without question, part and partial the core cause of the epidemic of injuries in American sport;

-The smaller amplitude of movement in strength exercises involve less coordination, muscle relaxation skills; exercises which the derivative devotees promote: “… may provide a training stimulus that is as good as, if not better than, weightlifting movements that include the catch phase”;(1).
+The smaller amplitude of movement in strength exercises involve less coordination, little in the way of muscle relaxation skills.
+These are the exercises, the false narrative, the derivative devotees promote as: “… may provide a training stimulus that is as good as, if not better than, weightlifting movements that include the catch phase”;(1).

 There is no basis for this in fact or fantasy.
-All the numbers, the so – called data, confirm the fallacy; not the supposed efficacy of the fad of made up derivatives.
+All the numbers, the so – called data, confirm the fallacy; not the efficacy of the made up derivatives fad.

 / proclaiming less amplitude of movement (derivatives) in weightlifting exercises are safer is a lie;